A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space: Introduction

-We evaluate the utility of our framework on two datasets from finance and cybersecurity.
+We have conducted a large empirical study to evaluate the utility of our framework.
+Our study involves four datasets from finance and cybersecurity, and two types of classification models (neural networks and random forests).
 Our results demonstrate that our framework successfully crafts feasible adversarial examples.
-Specifically, \moeva{} does so with a success rate exceeding 97\% on both datasets, whereas C-PGD succeeded on the finance dataset only (with a success rate of 9.85\%).
+Specifically, \moeva{} does so with a success rate of up to 100\%, whereas C-PGD succeeded on the finance dataset only (with a success rate of 9.85\%).

-In turn, we investigate strategies to improve mode robustness against feasible adversarial examples.
+In turn, we investigate strategies to improve model robustness against feasible adversarial examples.
 We show that adversarial retraining on feasible examples can reduce the success rate of C-PGD down to 2.70\% and the success rate of the all-powerful \moeva{} down to 85.20\% and 0.80\% on the finance and cybersecurity datasets, respectively.